Unitary pseudonatural transformations: Introduction

 We could say that a pseudonatural transformation is unitary when all its 2-morphism components are unitary in $\mathcal{D}$.
 This is our first definition of a \emph{unitary pseudonatural transformation}.
 However, the more categorically natural way of specifying unitarity of a pseudonatural transformation is to say that its \emph{dagger} is equal to its inverse (i.e. its right dual).
-When $\mathcal{C},\mathcal{D}$ are pivotal dagger (i.e. possessing compatible pivotal and dagger structures), we observe that there is a notion of the dagger of a pseudonatural transformation such that the following definitions of a unitary pseudonatural transformation are equivalent (Proposition~\ref{prop:unitaritydefsequiv}): \begin{itemize} \item A pseudonatural transformation all of whose 2-morphism components are unitary. \item A pseudonatural transformation whose right dual is equal to its dagger. \end{itemize} Upon restriction to unitary pseudonatural transformations, the category $\Fun(\mathcal{C},\mathcal{D})$ inherits a dagger structure.
+When $\mathcal{C},\mathcal{D}$ are pivotal dagger (i.e. possessing compatible pivotal and dagger structures), we observe that there is a notion of the dagger of a pseudonatural transformation such that the following definitions of a unitary pseudonatural transformation are equivalent (Lemma~\ref{lem:unitaritydefsequiv}): \begin{itemize} \item A pseudonatural transformation all of whose 2-morphism components are unitary. \item A pseudonatural transformation whose right dual is equal to its dagger. \end{itemize} Let $\Fun_u(\mathcal{C},\mathcal{D}) \subset \Fun(\mathcal{C},\mathcal{D})$ be the subcategory whose objects are unitary pseudofunctors and whose 1-morphisms are unitary pseudonatural transformations.
+The category $\Fun_u(\mathcal{C},\mathcal{D})$ inherits a dagger structure from $\mathcal{D}$.
 Moreover, pivotality comes `for free', with no need to restrict to pivotal functors. \begin{itemize} \item Let $\mathcal{C},\mathcal{D}$ be pivotal dagger categories.
-Upon restriction to unitary pseudonatural transformations, the category $\Fun(\mathcal{C},\mathcal{D})$ is a pivotal dagger category.
+Then the category $\Fun_u(\mathcal{C},\mathcal{D})$ is a pivotal dagger category.
 (Theorem~\ref{thm:funcddagger}.) \end{itemize} Our main motivation for this work is the study of unitary pseudonatural transformations between fibre functors on representation categories of compact quantum groups, which are the subject of the paper~\cite{Verdon2020}.
-In particular, the results in this paper allow us to classify fibre functors and unitary pseudonatural transformations between them in terms of Morita theory in the 2-category $\Fun(\Rep(G),\Hilb)$.
-We discuss this application in Section~\ref{sec:apps}.
+In particular, the results in this paper allow us to classify fibre functors and unitary pseudonatural transformations between them in terms of Morita theory in the 2-category $\Fun_u(\Rep(G),\Hilb)$.
+To show this we prove a more general result (Theorem~\ref{thm:starisoclass}) which relates equivalence classes of 1-morphisms out of an object in a pivotal dagger 2-category to unitary $*$-isomorphism classes of special Frobenius algebras in its endomorphism category.